Hull One World Shop Logo Fairtrade Label

 Drain the coconut and reserve the "milk", cut the coconut into strips.

-Fillet the fish and remove all bones and as much skin as possible.
+Fillet the fish and remove all bones and skin.

 Wash the rice.